zero-bytes-given/site/content/en/blog/season_one/Henry_Quaye.md

 ---

-Henry Quaye cut his teeth working in cybersecurity at Microsoft, and he now works at the Linux Foundation helping create LFX.
+Henry Quaye had an early career in cybersecurity at Microsoft, and is now a key player in the development of tools from the Linux Foundation that streamline efforts from organizations and individuals contributing to open source software.